agmsoftware/projectapp/README.md

 # ProjectApp
 Codeigniter HMVC for Multi Projects

-these folders are combining source code from internet the modules folder separate apps and could be setup differently for each app
+these folders are combining source code from internet and the modules folder separate apps. it could be setup differently for each app

 # config
-You need to edit some config
+You have to edit some config

 1. go to projectapp folder
 2. application/config.php ( landing page )